 Canadian International School of Hong Kong (“we”, “our”, “us”) is a school located at 36 Nam Long Shan Road, Aberdeen, Hong Kong.
-We provide education to children from Early Years 1 (3 years old) through to Grade 12.
+We provide education to children from Nursery* (2 years old) through to Grade 12. *subject to EDB approval

-Please read this notice carefully and, if you have questions regarding your personal data or its use, please contact the Data Protection Officer by emailing DPO@cdnis.edu.hk.
+Please read this policy carefully and, if you have questions regarding your personal data or its use, please contact the Data Protection Officer by emailing DPO@cdnis.edu.hk.

 What is the personal data?

 The term ‘personal data’ refers to any information which identifies you or can be used to identify a data subject when used in conjunction with other information.

 The term ‘data subject’ describes the person about whom the personal data is about.